 · strengthening links with the wider community

-St. Anthony’s Catholic Primary School is committed to offering a curriculum which is broad and balanced to ensure every child not only has access to a range of educational experiences but reaches their full God-given potential whatever their starting points or circumstance.
+St. Anthony’s Catholic Primary Academy is committed to offering a curriculum which is broad and balanced to ensure every child not only has access to a range of educational experiences but reaches their full God-given potential whatever their starting points or circumstance.
 The intent of our curriculum is to:

 · Ensure a curriculum for all which is coherently planned and sequenced towards cumulatively sufficient knowledge for skills and future learning and employment